 The OOMMF Roadmap delineates the various releases.
-For most users we recommend the latest beta release.
+For most users we recommend the latest (beta) release of OOMMF 1.2.
+The OOMMF 1.0 and 1.1 releases are now far too old for recommended use, though they may contain useful or interesting history.
 For specific release details, and to download the software, go to

 OOMMF is an experimental system.
 NIST assumes no responsibility whatsoever for its use by other parties, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.